-You pay Surgical procedures (continued) Standard Option Value Plan Co-surgeons PPO: 10% of the Plan's PPO: Nothing for services When the surgery requires two surgeons with different skills to perform the surgery, the Plan's allowance for each surgeon is 62.5% of what it would pay a single surgeon for the same procedure(s). allowance Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount provided in the outpatient department of a hospital or an ambulatory surgical center (No deductible); 20% of the Plan's allowance for services provided during an inpatient hospitalization or in a physician's office (calendar year deductible applies) Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Assistant surgeons PPO: Nothing (calendar year PPO: Nothing (No deductible) Assistant surgical services provided by a qualified surgeon deductible applies) Non-PPO: The difference (M.D.) when medically necessary to assist the primary surgeon.
-When a surgery requires an assistant surgeon, the Plan's allowance for the assistant surgeon is 16% of the allowance for the surgery.
-Non-PPO: The difference between our allowance and the billed amount between our allowance and the billed amount Not covered: All charges All charges • Multiple or bilateral surgical procedures performed through the same incision that are "incidental" to the primary surgery.
+Surgical procedures (continued) You pay Standard Option Value Plan Co-surgeons When the surgery requires two surgeons with different skills to perform the surgery, the Plan's allowance for each surgeon is 62.5% of what it would pay a single surgeon for the same procedure(s), unless the PPO contract provides for a different amount.
+PPO: 10% of the Plan's allowance Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount PPO: Nothing for services provided in the outpatient department of a hospital or an ambulatory surgical center (No deductible); 20% of the Plan's allowance for services provided during an inpatient hospitalization or in a physician's office (calendar year deductible applies) Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Assistant surgeons Assistant surgical services provided by a qualified surgeon (M.D.) when medically necessary to assist the primary surgeon.
+When a surgery requires an assistant surgeon, the Plan's allowance for the assistant surgeon is 16% of the allowance for the surgery, unless the PPO contract provides for a different amount.
+PPO: Nothing (calendar year deductible applies) Non-PPO: The difference between our allowance and the billed amount PPO: Nothing (No deductible) Non-PPO: The difference between our allowance and the billed amount Not covered: All charges All charges • Multiple or bilateral surgical procedures performed through the same incision that are "incidental" to the primary surgery.
 That is, the procedure would not add time or complexity to patient care.
 We do not pay extra for incidental procedures.
-Reversal of voluntary sterilization Services of a standby surgeon Routine treatment of conditions of the foot except for services rendered to established diabetics • Cosmetic surgery (See definition, page 43) Radial keratotomy, laser and other refractive surgery • Assistant surgeon services from a non-physician provider, such as a Physician Assistant (P.A.), Certified Registered Nurse First Assistant (C.R.N.F.A.) and a Certified Surgical Technologist (C.S.T.)
+Reversal of voluntary sterilization Services of a standby surgeon Routine treatment of conditions of the foot except for services rendered to established diabetics • Cosmetic surgery (see definition, page 46) • Radial keratotomy, laser and other refractive surgery • Assistant surgeon services from a non-physician provider, such as a Physician Assistant (P.A.), Certified Registered Nurse First Assistant (C.R.N.F.A.) and a Certified Surgical Technologist (C.S.T.)